 Further ratings can be added including Instrument (flying in cloud) and Instructor.

 You can upgrade from a LAPL with a short course and skill test.
 It’s also straightforward to convert from an older UK PPL to the full EASA PPL with some training on radio navigation aspects.
-This may be necessary to fly our club aircraft because the derogation allowing that expires in 2018.

 What does a PPL Licence allow?